Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/State/README.md

 # State Design Pattern

-A state pattern with closure
+A state pattern with closures

 ## What